 1. Pregnancy

-During pregnancy, women may notice changes to their skin.
+During pregnancy, people may notice changes to their skin.
 One of the most common skin conditions that occurs during pregnancy is melasma.
-Pregnant women with melasma will notice brown or gray-brown hyperpigmented patches on their face.
+A pregnant person with melasma will notice brown or gray-brown hyperpigmented patches on their face.

 When these patches appear on the eyelids, they may cause dark eyelids.